tomchen/font-template/README.md

 Exported individual glyph SVG files are inside an "SVG" folder, put it in a folder that also contains the `batch_import_svg.py` script file.

-For Mac and Linux users, execute the `batch_import_svg.py` file with Python 3.

 For Windows users, run `C:\Program Files (x86)\FontForgeBuilds\fontforge-console.bat`,* navigate to the folder using `cd <FOLDER_PATH>` and execute the Python script by using `ffpython batch_import_svg.py`.
 An `output.sfd` font file will be generated.

+For Mac and Linux users, `cd <FOLDER_PATH>` and execute the `batch_import_svg.py` file with Python 3.

 *(\*: for 64 bit Windows it's `Program Files (x86)`, for 32 bit Windows it's `Program Files`)*

 ![FontForge import](https://github.com/tomchen/font-template/blob/master/img/4-fontforge_import.png)

 Open the `output.sfd` font file with FontForge.
-Adjust glyphs' width (use Shift key to select all the glyphs you want to adjust width, then, in the menu, select "Metrics" -> "Auto Width", OR, double click a glyph and manually drag its border line).
+Adjust glyphs' width (use <kbd>Shift</kbd> key to select all the glyphs you want to adjust width, then, in the menu, select "Metrics" -> "Auto Width", OR, double click a glyph and manually drag its border line).

 ![FontForge adjust width](https://github.com/tomchen/font-template/blob/master/img/5-fontforge_adjust_width.png)

-In the menu, select "File" -> "Generate Fonts"...
+In the menu, select "File" -> "Generate Fonts..."

 ![FontForge menu generate font](https://github.com/tomchen/font-template/blob/master/img/6-fontforge_menu_generate_font.png)